 Does it require high humidity?
 If so, do you have or want a humidifier?
 If you don’t want a humidifier, will the plant do well in your bathroom?

 Not all soil is created equally

-You’ll also want to consider what type of soil your new plant requires?
-Some plants need a quick-drying soil, where’s others will tolerate and thrive in a standard potting soil, which tends to hold in the moisture.
+You’ll also want to consider what type of soil your new plant requires.
+Some plants need quick-drying soil, whereas others will tolerate and thrive in standard potting soil, which tends to hold in moisture.
 Make sure you’re willing to accommodate the plants’ soil requirements before bringing your plant home.